lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 - [ ] Confirm who will "drive" today [Recommend the Team Lead]

 ### 1. On any browser, navigate to mtl.how/data.
-- [ ] Explain the MTL data user interface Power BI site
+- [ ] Explain the MTL data user interface Power BI site:
 	- You must have your PIV engaged to access the site.
 	- Note: If you are getting a red row-level security (RLS) error on the homepage, please let us know and we can grant you access.
 - *Reminder:* Power BI site contains Protected Health Information (PHI) - access is according to the permissions that are set up on your PIV.